thenexthub/Codira/docs/Modules.md

 > *Warning:* This feature was never implemented, or even fully designed.

-For large projects, it is usually desirable to break a single application or framework into subsystems, which Swift calls "submodules".
+For large projects, it is usually desirable to break a single application or framework into subsystems, which Codira calls "submodules".
 A submodule is a development-time construct used for grouping within a module.
 By default, declarations within a submodule are considered "submodule-private", which means they are only visible